CPA

 Get your free guide to the CPA Exam

-Before you can schedule your exam dates, and even before you start studying, you should know the CPA Exam requirements and whether you're eligible to sit for the exam.
-Every state has different guidelines, and your state may have eligibility requirements related to:
+Before you can schedule your exam dates, and even before you start your CPA prep, understand the CPA Exam requirements and whether you're eligible to sit for the exam.
+Every state has different guidelines, and your state may have CPA eligibility requirements related to:

 • Age